 Students are expected to complete the program requirements in six (6) terms.

-Students work under the guidance of a senior supervisor, who is normally a faculty member in the department, and one other committee member, who may be from outside the department.
+Students work under the guidance of a supervisor, who is normally a faculty member in the department, and one other committee member, who may be from outside the department.
 The committee will be determined by the start of the second term.